spcl/.github/profile/gsoc.md

 You can find here student project proposals, advice on applying, and introductions to each project to start using our software.

 Learn more on how to apply, write your proposal from the [contributor guideline](gsoc_application.md).
+Get get in touch with mentors and discuss the project ideas using the provided email address and reach out to them on [our Mattermost server](https://chat.spcl.inf.ethz.ch/signup_user_complete/?id=6iq1jfforpf9tyhdmffi57zpxw) - join the public GSoC channel.

 ## Project Ideas